cuiyongbo/programming-scaffold/misc-topics/cpp_note_04.md

 `std::unordered_map` handles hash collisions using chaining, which allows multiple elements to be stored in the same bucket.
 While collisions can affect performance, the average case remains efficient with constant time complexity.
 Properly designed hash functions can minimize collisions and maintain the performance benefits of `std::unordered_map`.

-Q: what if there are many hash collisions? what std does to migrate the effect on insertion and searching
+# what if there are many hash collisions? what std does to migrate the effect on insertion and searching

 When there are many hash collisions in a `std::unordered_map`, the performance of insertion and searching operations can degrade because multiple elements are stored in the same bucket, leading to longer chains that need to be traversed.
 To mitigate the effects of hash collisions, the C++ Standard Library employs several strategies: